Choose Hodges University for Your Certificate Program

 Non-Credit or Industry Certifications programs are intended to provide students with training in specific workforce-preparedness or advancement areas.

-Industry Certifications are often shorter in duration and have a sharp focus on specific knowledge, skills, or abilities.
-They do not result in college credit, but they do often prepare a student to sit for a nationally-recognized industry certification exam.
-Typically these credentials are awarded by an industry giant such as Microsoft or Cisco, or by a government entity.
+Industry Certifications are often shorter in duration and have a sharp focus on specific knowledge, skills, or abilities through micro-credentialing.
+They may result in college credit for the specific courses, however, the primary purpose is to prepare a student to sit for a nationally-recognized industry certification exam.
+Typically these credentials are awarded by an industry giant such as CompTIA, Microsoft, Cisco, Adobe, or by a government entity.